lovenets/CS-notebook/leetcode/Top Interview Questions.md

 **Recap**

-Make use of the natures of `push`and `pop` to get constant run time.
+Make use of the natures of `push`and `pop` to achieve constant run time.

 ## [215.
 Kth Largest Element in an Array](<https://leetcode.com/problems/kth-largest-element-in-an-array/>)